 The standard Part B premium increased by about $9/month in 2020.
 But the 1.6% Social Security COLA for 2020 increased the average beneficiary’s Social Security benefit by $24/month.
-Since the COLA for most beneficiaries exceeded the premium increase for Part B, most Part B enrollees have been paying the standard premium in 2020.
-And for 2021, the 1.3 percent COLA is adequate to cover the increase to the new standard premium ($148.50/month) for virtually all enrollees.
+Since the COLA for most beneficiaries exceeded the premium increase for Part B, most Part B enrollees paid the standard premium in 2020.
+And for 2021, the 1.3% COLA was adequate to cover the increase to the new standard premium ($148.50/month) for virtually all enrollees.
 The COLA for 2022 is expected to be the largest its been in many years, and more than adequate to cover the projected increase in Part B premiums.

 For the first time, the threshold for what counts as “high income” was adjusted for inflation as of 2020, increasing it to $87,000 for a single individual and $174,000 for a couple.
-And it’s increasing again for 2021.
+And it increased again for 2021.
 Harry Sit, of The Finance Buff, explains how the inflation indexing works here.